-Toyota Racing is a multi-national team bringing together determination, innovation and ability from throughout the world with the goal of creating motorsport history with the hybrid powered TS030 HYBRID car.
+TOYOTA Racing is a multi-national team bringing together determination, innovation and ability from throughout the world with the goal of creating motorsport history with the hybrid powered TS030 HYBRID car.

-Based at Toyota Motorsport GmbH (TMG) in Cologne, Germany, the team has extensive experience of various forms of motorsport, including World Rally, Le Mans and Formula 1.
+Based at TOYOTA Motorsport GmbH (TMG) in Cologne, Germany, the team has extensive experience of various forms of motorsport, including World Rally, Le Mans and Formula 1.

-The TS030 Hybrid chassis has been developed by TMG using advanced motorsport engineering techniques, while the cutting-edge hybrid system is the result of extensive research and development by a dedicated team at Toyota Motor Corporation in Japan.
+The TS030 HYBRID chassis has been developed by TMG using advanced motorsport engineering techniques, while the cutting-edge hybrid system is the result of extensive research and development by a dedicated team at TOYOTA Motor Corporation in Japan.

-Toyota Racing is writing a new page in Toyota’s long history in endurance racing and at the Le Mans 24 Hours.
-Since its first participation in 1985, Toyota has participated 13 times at Le Mans, finishing on the podium three occasions and in the top six a total of nine times.
+TOYOTA Racing is writing a new page in TOYOTA’s long history in endurance racing and at the Le Mans 24 Hours.
+Since its first participation in 1985, TOYOTA has participated 13 times at Le Mans, finishing on the podium three occasions and in the top six a total of nine times.

-Toyota’s last visit to Le Mans and its last participation in international endurance racing came in 1998-99, also with a car designed and operated by TMG.
+Prior to this project, TOYOTA’s last visit to Le Mans and its last participation in international endurance racing came in 1998-99, also with a car designed and operated by TMG.
 The GT-One was the fastest car at Le Mans in 1999 and claimed pole position, but two unfortunate retirements left only one car remaining and this took the runners-up spot.

-Take a tour through Toyota’s previous visits to Le Mans by clicking here.
+Take a tour through TOYOTA’s previous visits to Le Mans by clicking here.